 Keep in mind that anything you see anywhere on the Internet may or may not be 100% accurate.
 Anyone can put anything very authentic looking on any website.

 1964 Chevelle VINs are the only year U.S.-built Chevelles listed the model year as the first digit in the VIN.
-Oddly, GM of Canada continued this practice in 1965 and 1966 as well.
+GM of Canada continued this practice with 1965 and 1966 Chevelles as well.

 1964 trim tag colors were shown as 3- or 4-digit

-numbers at all plants except Fremont; Fremont used letters for lower
+numbers at all plants except Fremont; Fremont used letters for upper

-body, upper body, and wheel colors.
+body, lower body, and (often) wheel colors.
 In addition, 1964 Fremont tags listed

 upper body color first then lower body color; the only year and plant